francamps/data-data-workshop/workshop.md

 What is data?
 And what can be done with it?
 -------------------------------------------

+Data art, visualization or sonification are forms of translation and mapping from data onto perceptual experiences that may provide different channels to incorporate sensory and intellectual information in our models.

+### What are some common data formats?

+Let\'s talk about data formats: JSON, CSV, XML

+### What are some examples of data art / visualization / design?
 A list of examples:
 - [We feel fine - Jonathan Harris](http://number27.org/wefeelfine)
 - [Dear Data - Stephanie Posavec, Giorgia Lupi](http://www.dear-data.com/theproject)